 set pgp_show_unusable = no

-2. Thunderbird Integration: For each account you have set up in Thunderbird, follow Part 4 to assign the correct existing key to the corresponding email address.
+For each account you have set up in Thunderbird, follow Part 6 to assign the correct existing key to the corresponding email address.
 Thunderbird handles the mapping automatically.

-• Main muttrc: Your main ~/.config/neomutt/muttrc will now act as a loader.
+Step 2: Configure the Main muttrc for Hooks Your main ~/.config/neomutt/muttrc will now act as a loader.
+Add the PGP defaults (if not already present) and the hooks.

 set pgp_timeout = 300